First Presbyterian Church of Alice

 Over the years, Jim Wells County has faced challenges such as droughts, floods, and economic downturns, particularly in the agriculture and oil industries.
 However, the county has remained resilient and has diversified its economy to include other sectors such as healthcare, education, and retail.
 Today, Jim Wells County continues to be an important agricultural and industrial hub in South Texas, with a rich history and a promising future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jim Wells County, Texas.
+This timeline provides a concise overview of the key events in the history of Jim Wells County, Texas.